etsuko-fm/eterna/README.md

 - E1: Selects page
 - K2 | K3 | E2 | E3: Change corresponding parameter as displayed in footer

-####  Parameter access
-The set of parameters available in the main UI corresponds exactly to the set of parameters available in the params menu.

 ## Pages